bglnelissen/slideToolkit/guides/INSTALL.OSX 10.9 - Mavericks.md

 Although we made it easy to just select, copy and paste and run these blocks of code, it is not a good practise to blindly copy and paste commands.
 Try to be aware about what you are doing.
 And never, never run `sudo` commands without a good reason to do so.

+We have tested slideToolkit on Mac OS X 10.9 Mavericks, OS X 10.10 Yosemite, and OS X 10.11 El Capitan.
+The only issue is with the `wmctrl` package - please refer to the "Issues" for more information.
 --------------

 #### Step 1 - Update and prepare
 The system must be up-to-date.
 Go to the Apple menu on the top left, click "Software Update...", and click the "Update all" button.
-Make sure you stay on 'OS X 10.9 Mavericks'.
 If the system asks you if you want to turn on automatic updates, select 'Turn on'.
 Restart your system if needed.

 Binairies are executed from your local `bin` folder.
 By default this folder does not exists and is not present in your PATH.
 Create your `~/bin` and add it to your PATH if needed.